ricokahler/next-plugin-query-cache/README.md

 ## Usage

-After you create the `queryFetch` function, use it like you would use the default fetch.
+After you [create the `queryFetch` function](#create-the-client-queryfetch-function), use it like you would use the native fetch function.

-Note that you should only use this `queryFetch` inside of `getStaticProps`.
+**When you request using fetch function, it'll check the cache first during the build.**

 ```js
 // /pages/my-page.js